Skip to main content

 Properties subject to this process are multifamily rental housing developments with affordability restrictions.
 Restrictions can be from project-based rental assistance from HUD or RD, or from OHCS (tax credits, grants, loans).
 Local government can also apply to OHCS to include their local subsidy programs in the PuSH-CP process.

-During the PuSH-CP notice process, OHCS may consult with the local government for the purposes of determining the best pathway to preservation when the owner’s notice(s) show intent to withdraw the property from publicly supported housing upon expiration of the affordability restrictions.
-This consultation will determine which qualified purchaser (OHCS or local government) will pursue an opportunity to offer to purchase the property, with priority towards local government ownership.
-If it is determined that OHCS should pursue preservation, OHCS may assign a "designee" (non-profit and/or for-profit) to make an offer after entering into a written agreement with OHCS.
+During the PuSH-CP noticing process, OHCS consults with the local government for the purposes of determining the best pathway to preservation when the owner’s notice(s) indicates intent to withdraw the property from publicly supported housing upon expiration of the affordability restrictions or offer it for sale.
+This consultation will determine which qualified purchaser (OHCS or local government) will pursue an opportunity to offer to purchase the property with priority for local government ownership.
+If it is determined that OHCS should pursue preservation, OHCS may assign a designee to make an offer to purchase after entering into a written agreement with OHCS.

-Owners are not required to accept any of the qualified purchaser initial offers, but are required to accept the first received subsequent matching offer from qualified purchasers under a right of first refusal process when the owner intends to sell to a third-party.
-The right of first refusal period begins upon an offer made by a qualified purchaser and extends 24-months beyond the anticipated withdrawal of the property from publicly supported housing.
+Owners are not required to accept the Qualified Purchaser offer but are required to accept the first received subsequent matching offer from qualified purchasers under a right of first refusal process when the owner intends to sell to a third-party.
+A Qualified Purchaser has the right to make an offer up to 30 months prior to contract expiration and may file a right of first refusal prior to contract expiration which will extend 36-months beyond the anticipated withdrawal of the property from publicly supported housing.

 The state’s inventory of affordable housing, known as "Oregon Affordable Housing Inventory (OAHI)", is a vital part of the preservation program for compliance monitoring purposes and informing the public of a property’s status of potential withdrawal from publicly supported housing based on expiration/termination dates.